-Common Name: Tufted Duck, Tufted Pochard, Tufted Diver, Tufted Scaup, Crested Duck, Magpie Diver, Black Wigeon, Black Poker, Lapmark Duck
+- Common Name: Tufted Duck, Tufted Pochard, Tufted Diver, Tufted Scaup, Crested Duck, Magpie Diver, Black Wigeon, Black Poker, Lapmark Duck

-Habitat and Migration:
+Tufted Duck Habitat and Distribution

-These diving ducks prefer deeper bodies of water such as lakes, slow-moving rivers and both natural and artificial reservoirs.
+These diving ducks prefer deeper bodies of water such as lakes, slow-moving rivers, and both natural and artificial reservoirs.
 They may also be found in city parks where suitable ponds or lakes are present.
-Tufted ducks prefer freshwater habitats, but are found more widely in coastal bays, estuaries or deeper brackish marshes in winter.
+Tufted ducks prefer freshwater habitats, but are found more widely in coastal bays, estuaries, or deeper brackish marshes in winter.

 These ducks are found year-round in western Europe, including the United Kingdom.
-In summer, their breeding range extends to Iceland, Scandinavia and throughout Russia.
-In winter, they migrate to southern Europe and northern Africa including the Nile River valley.
+In summer, their breeding range extends to Iceland, Scandinavia, and throughout Russia.
+In winter, they migrate to southern Europe and northern Africa, including the Nile River valley.
 To the east, their winter range stretches from the Middle East through India to eastern China and Japan.
-They are particularly abundant along coastal Italy, the Caspian Sea and similar habitats.
+They are particularly abundant along coastal Italy, the Caspian Sea, and similar habitats.